Bright X-ray radiation from plasma bubbles in an evolving laser wakefield accelerator

 Fig.\,\ref{scaling_figure} compares our measured $E_{\rm c}$ and $\mathcal{B}_{\rm 0}$ with previous experiments.
 Kneip et al.~\cite{Kneip2012b} calculated the following scaling laws in terms of the laser power, $P$ (in TW) for both $E_{\rm c}$ (in keV) and $\mathcal{B}_{\rm 0}$ (in $\unit[]{photons~s^{-1}mrad^{-2}mm^{-2} (0.1\% BW)^{-1}}$):

 where a power amplification factor, $\beta$ is included to account for pulse compression.
-Compression over a depletion length at the rate in \cite{Schreiber2010} gives $\beta = 2$.
+Compression over a depletion length at the rate in~\cite{Schreiber2010} gives $\beta = 2$.

 Eqns.\,\ref{Ec_scaling} and \ref{B_scaling} treat $P$ and $n_{\rm e}$ as independent parameters.
-However, increasing $P$ decreases the threshold density for self-injection, $n_{\rm th}$, so experiments at higher power typically operate at lower density\cite{Mangles2016}.
-Using \cite{Mangles2012} to find $n_{\rm th}(P)$, we can therefore eliminate $n_{\rm e}$ from the above expressions.
+However, increasing $P$ decreases the threshold density for self-injection, $n_{\rm th}$, so experiments at higher power typically operate at lower density~\cite{Mangles2016}.
+Using~\cite{Mangles2012} to find $n_{\rm th}(P)$, we can therefore eliminate $n_{\rm e}$ from the above expressions.
 Furthermore experiments are typically optimised just above the threshold, so the curves for $E_c$ and $\mathcal{B}_{\rm 0}$ (plotted in fig.\,\ref{scaling_figure}) span the range $[n_{\rm th} , 3 n_{\rm th}]$.

-The scaling laws and experimental data both show that higher power lasers produce higher energy and brighter X-ray sources.
+The scaling laws and experimental data both show that higher power lasers produce higher energy and brighter x-ray sources.
 However it is important to note that experiments can differ significantly from the scaling law.
-For example, higher photon energies can be produced if asymmetries are present in the wake which increase the betatron oscillation amplitude and so increase the source size and can decrease the brightness\cite{Mangles2009}.
+For example, higher photon energies can be produced if asymmetries are present in the wake, which increases the betatron oscillation amplitude.
+However, this also increases the source size, decreasing the brightness~\cite{Mangles2009}.

-The photon source in our experiments is much brighter, and at higher photon energy than those at lower power\cite{Kneip2010b} and comparable to an unoptimised experiment at five times higher laser power\cite{Wang2013a}.
-Our experimental data and the model developed here suggest that a significant increase in the flux of X-ray radiation from a laser wakefield accelerator can be achieved by careful optimisation of the length and plasma density for a given laser system, and so greatly broaden the range of applications that are accessible with theses sources\cite{Albert2014}.
+The photon source in our experiments is much brighter, and at higher photon energy than those at lower power~\cite{Kneip2010b} and comparable to an unoptimised experiment at five times higher laser power~\cite{Wang2013a}.
+Our experimental data and the model developed here suggest that a significant increase in the flux of x-ray radiation from a laser wakefield accelerator can be achieved by careful optimisation of the length and plasma density for a given laser system.
+This would greatly broaden the range of applications that are accessible with theses sources~\cite{Albert2014}.